Skip to main content

 Local LLM Hardware in 2026: GPU vs Mini PC vs Mac Compared

-Running local LLMs requires matching your GPU's VRAM to the model you want to run.
-As of May 2026, a 7B model needs 8-9 GB VRAM at Q8, a 14B model needs 15 GB, and most 70B models need 39 GB at Q4_K_M -- more than a single RTX 4090 holds.
-This guide covers specific model recommendations for 12 GB, 16 GB, and 24 GB VRAM tiers, CPU-only inference on 16 GB system RAM, llama.cpp speed settings for RTX 4070 Ti, and full hardware build configurations.
+Running a local LLM means matching the model to your GPU's VRAM.
+As of June 2026, a 7B model needs 8-9 GB VRAM at Q8, a 14B model needs ~9 GB at Q4_K_M, and most 70B models need ~40 GB -- more than a single RTX 4090 (24 GB) holds.
+This guide gives the exact hardware requirement per model size, then the best model for 8 GB, 12 GB, 16 GB, and 24 GB VRAM tiers, what it really takes to run 70B locally, CPU-only inference on 16 GB system RAM, MacBook 8 GB options, and current June 2026 GPU prices after this year's memory shortage.

 Slide Deck: Local LLM Hardware in 2026: GPU vs Mini PC vs Mac Compared